 Clean all seals with a damp soft lintfree cloth.
 Allow to dry completely.
-Treat all seals, e. g. on the roof and windscreen frame, with the special maintenance kit (available at your service partner) from time to time.
+Treat all seals, e.g. on the roof and windscreen frame, with the special maintenance kit (available from your Opel Service Partner) from time to time.
 Good contact between the fine rubber lips and the sealing surfaces prevents leaks and reduces clamping forces.